johnwax/pyback/README.md

-# Pyback 1.1
+# Pyback
 FUD cross-platform python2 backdoor

-# Updates
-* linux post-exploitation enumeration function
-* dump hash files using ntdsutil and reg save
-* powershell access
-* python shell bug fixes and more

 # Features
-1- linux post-exploitation enumeration (windows comming soon)
+1- linux and windows post-exploitation enumeration
 2- run powershell commands and scripts
 3- screenshot
 4-check sandbox and VM (VM check only for windows, using wmi module)